Sadickachuli/Deep-Q-Learning-Group-5/README.md

 2. [Teniola Ajani](https://github.com/elhameed/)
 3. [Mohamed Yasin](https://github.com/mohamedAYasin/)

+- In this project, we worked together as a team, having regular Google Meets and WhatsApp chats to share updates and keep each other informed about our progress.

 ## 🚀 Conclusion

 This project successfully trained a DQN agent to play Atari Breakout, with hyperparameter tuning improving performance.
 The best model achieved a mean reward of 77.6, demonstrating effective learning.